canonical/opensearch-operator/docs/how-to/upgrade.md

 ---
 myst:
   html_meta:
-    description: "Upgrade Charmed OpenSearch from one minor version to another, including pre-upgrade checks, in-place upgrades, health verification, and rollback procedures."
+    description: "Upgrade Charmed OpenSearch on machines or Kubernetes from one minor version to another, including pre-upgrade checks, in-place upgrades, health verification, and rollback procedures."
 ---

 (how-to-guides-upgrade-index)=